 - Waterproof coat

-- Lots of layers to keep warm
+- Lots of layers to keep warm if it is cold

 - Wellington boots

+Waterproof clothing and gloves give children the best protection against stinging nettles and enable them to sit down should they wish to.
 We will be spending a 2 hour session in the woods followed by exciting activities in class building on their experiences.

 This term children will bring home next step goals to learn at home.
 Please practise with your child at home throughout the week.
 When a child achieves their next step we celebrate on a Friday by launching their rocket.
 Next steps will be on a range of subjects such as: handwriting, learning new sounds, reading high frequency words, learning number facts or fastening their coats by themselves.
 We expect some next steps will take longer than a week to achieve, but once they have returned the reply slip to say that have mastered it we will send a new next step home the following Friday.